julien01A/Amoros-Fattar-2024---Reassessment-of-the-genetic-basis-of-natural-rifampin-resistance-in-the-genus-/Bioinformatic_analyses/README_bioinfo.md

 ## 3 - Phylogenomic analyses

-First, single-copy orthologs (SCO) were identified using OrthoFinder (<https://github.com/davidemms/OrthoFinder>, Emms D.M. and Kelly S. (2019), OrthoFinder: phylogenetic orthology inference for comparative genomics.
-Genome Biology. doi: <10.1186/s13059-019-1832-y>) from the 78 annoted genomes based on their ```.ffa``` files :
+First, single-copy orthologs (SCO) were identified using OrthoFinder v2.3.11 (<https://github.com/davidemms/OrthoFinder>, Emms D.M. and Kelly S. (2019), OrthoFinder: phylogenetic orthology inference for comparative genomics.
+Genome Biology. doi: 10.1186/s13059-019-1832-y) from the 78 annoted genomes based on their ```.ffa``` files :

 ```
 orthofinder -f ./OrthoFinder_genomes/ -t 4 -S blast ## OrthoFinder_genomes being a directory including all .faa files of specimens of interest
 ```

-For each SCO, sequences were individually aligned using mafft (<https://github.com/GSLBiotech/mafft>, Katoh K. and Standley D.M.
+For each SCO, sequences were individually aligned using MAFFT v7.450 (<https://github.com/GSLBiotech/mafft>, Katoh K. and Standley D.M.
 (213), MAFFT multiple sequence alignment software version 7: improvements in performance and usability.
-Molecular Biology and Evolution. doi: <10.1093/molbev/mst010>):
+Molecular Biology and Evolution. doi: 10.1093/molbev/mst010):

 ```
 for file in /Single_Copy_Orthologue_Sequences/*